zilliztech/zdoc/docs/tutorials/account-and-security/security/set-up-a-private-link.md

 ## Troubleshooting{#troubleshooting}

-### **Why does it always report a timeout when connecting to the private link on AWS?**{#why-does-it-always-report-a-timeout-when-connecting-to-the-private-link-on-aws}
+### Why does it always report a timeout when connecting to the private link on AWS?{#why-does-it-always-report-a-timeout-when-connecting-to-the-private-link-on-aws}

 A timeout usually occurs for the following reasons: